 Munck Wilson Mandala

 William A. Munck is the managing partner of Munck Wilson Mandala.
 He is a member of the executive committee and chairs the firm’s technology/intellectual property law group.
-Mr. Munck has more than twenty years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
-His technical expertise is in the hardware, software, firmware, gaming, wired/wireless communication, energy, defense and medical device/healthcare fields.
+Mr. Munck has more than 27 years of experience counseling clients regarding development of market-focused offensive and defensive intellectual property portfolios.
+His technical expertise is in the hardware, software, firmware, gaming, wired/wireless communication, energy, defense

 Mr. Munck began his career with a full-service Texas-based law firm and a prominent New York IP litigation boutique.
 He also worked for several years as a lead software engineer and project manager with Axiom Systems, Inc. in New York, where he managed a design team responsible for designing and developing an industrial laboratory control system.